GHC 18 Scholarship applications will open January 17, 2018 at 9 a.m. PT and close March 7, 2018 at 5 p.m. PT.

 - You must be a full-time student enrolled in an accredited degree program at a college or university at the time of the celebration (September 2018).
 Those graduating prior to the celebration are not eligible unless accepted to another related degree program (such as a M.S. or Ph.D. program).

-- Show satisfactory progress toward a degree such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, human-computer interaction, math, or physics.
+- Show satisfactory progress toward a degree such as, but not limited to, computer science, computer engineering, or a related technical discipline such as electrical engineering, human-computer interaction, math, physics, or management information systems.

-- Be able to demonstrate an interest in computer science.
+- Be able to demonstrate an interest in computing.

 - You cannot have been an AnitaB.org-GHC Scholarship recipient in 2017.